Blotch3D/Blotch3D/readme.md

     existing 3D models, audio, fonts, etc. to your project.

-The NuGet package is the latest release, and the git project (which also includes the examples and source) is the either identical to the NuGet package or the next beta, and thus may have bug fixes as well as new bugs.
+The NuGet package is the latest release, and the git project (which also includes the examples and source) is either identical to the NuGet package or the next beta, and thus may have bug fixes as well as new bugs.